Thirty Years' War

-The Thirty Years' War, (Note: Dreißigjähriger Krieg, /de/) fought primarily in Central Europe between 1618 and 1648, was one of the most destructive conflicts in human history.
-An estimated 4.5 to 8 million soldiers and civilians died from the effects of battle, famine, or disease, with parts of Germany reporting population declines of over 50%.
+The Thirty Years' War, (Note: Dreißigjähriger Krieg, /de/) fought primarily in Central Europe between 1618 and 1648, was one of the most destructive conflicts in European history.
+An estimated 4.5 to 8 million soldiers and civilians died from the effects of battle, famine, or disease, with parts of Germany reporting population declines of more than 50%.
 Related conflicts include the Eighty Years' War, the War of the Mantuan Succession, the Franco-Spanish War, the Torstenson War, the Dutch–Portuguese War, and the Portuguese Restoration War.

 Its causes derived from religious conflict within the Holy Roman Empire, sparked by the 16th-century Reformation.
-The 1555 Peace of Augsburg attempted to resolve this by dividing the Empire into Catholic and Lutheran states, but was later destabilised by the expansion of Protestantism beyond these boundaries.
+The 1555 Peace of Augsburg attempted to resolve this by dividing the empire into Catholic and Lutheran states, but was later destabilised by the expansion of Protestantism beyond these boundaries.
 Combined with disagreements over the limits of imperial authority, religion was thus an important factor in starting the war.
-However, its scope and extent was largely the consequence of external drivers such as the French–Habsburg rivalry and the Dutch Revolt.
+However, its scope and extent were largely the consequence of external drivers such as the French–Habsburg rivalry and the Dutch Revolt.

 The war began in 1618, (Note: Some commentators argue it began with the War of the Jülich Succession in 1609.) when the Catholic Emperor Ferdinand II was replaced as king of Bohemia by the Protestant Frederick V of the Palatinate.
-Although Ferdinand quickly regained control of Bohemia, Frederick's participation expanded fighting into the Palatinate, whose strategic importance drew in the Dutch Republic and Spain, then engaged in the Eighty Years' War.
-In addition, the acquisition of territories within the Empire by rulers like Christian IV of Denmark and Gustavus Adolphus of Sweden gave them and other foreign powers an ongoing motive to intervene.
-Combined with fears that the Protestant religion in general was threatened, these factors turned an internal dynastic dispute into a European conflict.
+Although Frederick was swiftly deposed, his participation meant fighting expanded into the Palatinate.
+Their strategic importance drew in the Dutch Republic and the Spanish Empire, then engaged in the Eighty Years' War, while the acquisition of imperial territories gave rulers like Christian IV of Denmark and Gustavus Adolphus of Sweden ongoing motives to intervene.
+These factors, together with Protestant fears that their religion was threatened, transformed an internal dynastic dispute into a wider conflict.

-The period 1618 to 1635 was primarily a civil war within the Holy Roman Empire, which largely ended with the Peace of Prague.
+The period from 1618 to 1635 was primarily a civil war within the Holy Roman Empire, which largely ended with the Peace of Prague.
 However, France's entry into the war in alliance with Sweden turned the empire into one theatre of a wider struggle with their Habsburg rivals, Emperor Ferdinand III and Spain.
-Fighting ended with the 1648 Peace of Westphalia, whose terms included greater autonomy for states like Bavaria and Saxony, as well as acceptance of Dutch independence by Spain.
-The conflict shifted the balance of power in favour of France and its subsequent expansion under Louis XIV.
+Fighting ended with the 1648 Peace of Westphalia, whose terms included greater autonomy for states like Bavaria and Saxony, Swedish territorial gains in northern Germany, as well as Spain's acceptance of Dutch independence.